hyperforest/Final-Project-PCD/README.md

 # Final-Project-PCD

-Detect letters from sign language using webcam.
+A simple detector to predict letters from sign language using webcam.

+## Pre-words
+This project is done in accomplishment of final project of PCD lecture in Universitas Gadjah Mada.
+PCD stands for Pengolahan Citra Digital in Bahasa Indonesia, which translated to Digital Image Processing (DIP) in English.
+This project use Convolutional Neural Network as a prediction model used to predict what letter is the input image belong, and use OpenCV library to open webcam and handle digital image processing techniques.

 ## 1. How to use
 This project use command-line to run.
 All you need just webcam, Python 3, and some of libraries installed.
 Download this repo first.
 1. Open command line
-2. In the command line, change directory to where this repo is in.<br>If this repo is in **C:\Users\Rimba\Downloads\Final-Project-PCD**, to change the directory you can type `cd C:\Users\Rimba\Downloads\Final-Project-PCD` in command line.
+2. In the command line, change directory to where this repo is in.<br>If this repo is in **C:\Users\Rimba\Downloads**, to change the directory you can type `cd C:\Users\Rimba\Downloads\Final-Project-PCD` in command line.
 3. Run `main.py` using Python command.
 You can type `py main.py` or `python3 main.py` in command line to run.
 4. Wait the program until it finished importing library and loading model.
 Webcam window will appear after it finished.
-5. Try one of sign language letter in `amer_sign2.png` file Use your right hand, and place it in green box on the webcam window.
+5. Try one of sign language letter in `amer_sign2.png` file.
+Use your right hand, and place it in green box on the webcam window.
 6. Press `q` button to capture.
 Predicted image and its result will appear in command line.
 Hold `z` button to exit.
 Make sure the webcam window is your active window while pressing these buttons.

 ## 2. Libraries installed